• Pat Gardner has served our community in the State House of Representatives for 12 years

 Representative Pat Gardner Extended Bio

 Healthcare.
-Pat works tirelessly to ensure that healthcare coverage is available to all of Georgia’s children.
+Pat works tirelessly to ensure that healthcare coverage is available to all of Georgians and, most recently, to ensure appropriate implementation of the Affordable Care Act including expansion of Medicaid.
 Before the Affordable Care Act was passed by Congress, Pat introduced The “Peach Care for All Children Act”, a bipartisan effort that would authorize the Department of Community Health to draw additional federal dollars through Medicaid and the current State Children’s Health Insurance Program (S-CHIP or PeachCare), would use the buying power of government in negotiating reasonable premiums with insurance carriers for any child who is not insured through the parent’s employer, regardless of income level.
 During the most recent sessions, Pat’s energy focused on consolidating government by working to eliminate duplications in eligibility processes for Medicaid and PeachCare and the dual insurance administration of health insurance programs.

 Transportation/Transit.
 As a member of the Transportation Committee of the House, Pat led the effort to make MARTA a part of a Metro Regional Transit Authority and to eliminate outdated language limiting the use of the tax dollars raised in Fulton and DeKalb Counties and the City of Atlanta.